elhamatokhi/Capstone/README.md

 nodemon index.js
 ```

-Visit http://localhost:3000 in your browser.
+The app will be live at http://localhost:3000

+## Documentation

-For more details, see the [Project Wiki](https://github.com/elhamatokhi/Capstone/wiki)
+For detailed usage and developer guidelines, see the [Project Wiki](https://github.com/elhamatokhi/Capstone/wiki)

+Image & Asset Attribution

+Government service icons: Custom or sourced appropriately

+File and document icons: Open source assets

+License

+This project is licensed under the MIT License